San Diego County Nursing Home Abuse

 The legal definition of elder abuse and neglect under California law.

 Under California's Welfare and Institutions Code, nursing home abuse and neglect is defined as "physical abuse, neglect, abandonment, isolation, abduction, or other treatment with resulting physical harm or pain or mental suffering, or the deprivation by a care custodian..."
-Any unexplained injury or death may be the result of abuse or neglect.
+Any unexplained injury or death may be the result of abuse or neglect, and a nursing home abuse attorney in San Diego County can help you investigate what may have happened.

 What to do if nursing home elder abuse is suspected in a San Diego County facility.